WNOR

-WNOR (98.7 FM "FM99") is a radio station licensed to Norfolk, Virginia, United States, serving the Hampton Roads (Norfolk-Virginia Beach-Newport News) radio market.
-WNOR is owned and operated by Saga Communications.
-It airs an Active Rock radio format.
+WNOR (98.7 FM "FM99") is a radio station licensed to Norfolk, Virginia, United States, serving the Hampton Roads (Norfolk–Virginia Beach–Newport News) radio market.
+Owned by Saga Communications, the station airs an active rock radio format.
 The station's playlist format, as of today has a strong Mainstream Rock lean as an active rock station, similar to when they went through a format transition in February of 1996.

 WNOR broadcasts in the HD Radio (hybrid) format.
 Studios and offices are on Greenbrier Circle in Chesapeake; the transmitter is next to Riverside Memorial Park in Norfolk.
 The Class B signal covers Southeastern Virginia and Northeastern North Carolina.

 History

 On July 19, 1962, WNOR-FM first signed on the air, owned by the Norfolk Broadcasting Company.
 It was the sister station to WNOR (1230 AM) and presented a mix of easy listening "semiclassical music" and show tunes.
 WNOR-AM-FM was sold for $1.23 million in 1967 to Arnold and Audrey Malkan and Stanley Wilson.
 The new owners then sued the sellers, claiming among other things that WNOR-FM used equipment that did not meet Federal Communications Commission (FCC) requirements.

 The station maintained an all-female air staff until 1974, when the general manager felt the concept had run its course; citing high turnover, he released two female DJs and reassigned others, telling Broadcasting, "Females and males alike would rather hear a male voice on the radio."

 In 1969, WNOR-FM began airing a progressive rock format at night.
 Eventually, the rock music proved more popular than easy listening, with WNOR-FM abandoning the "split-format" approach in 1974.
 The station's Arbitron ratings quickly took off, culminating in the station's rise to number one in the rock radio ratings beginning in the early 1980s and the total-market ratings from 1986 to 1988 as well as being the market's highest-billing station from 1986 to 1993.